New Safety Restrictions Issued for Maryland’s Nursing Homes

 Earlier Sunday, Maryland health officials reported more than 65 deaths overall related to COVID-19, or a 25% increase compared to Saturday.
 There were over 3,600 positive COVID-19 cases in the state, a 15% increase since Saturday.

-One Carroll County resident who also has died lived at the Carroll Lutheran Village retirement county in Westminster, the county health department said.
+One Carroll County resident who also died had lived at the Carroll Lutheran Village retirement community in Westminster, the county health department said.
+There are more than a dozen positive cases among Carroll Lutheran residents and staff.

-The Baltimore Police Department had to close its Southwest Police District station and send all officers assigned to the station home after a station officer tested positive.
+The Baltimore Police Department had to close its Southwest Police District station and send the more than 130 officers and staff assigned to the station home after a station officer tested positive.
 The self-quarantine is being performed as a precaution, police Commissioner Michael Harrison announced late Saturday.

 The district and all vehicles assigned to the district are being sanitized, while units from other districts will be asked to help maintain coverage in the district’s geographic region.